The best 10 highest paying jobs in Australia without a degree

 If you believe certain news outlets these days, when it comes to changing careers, you’ve got two choices.
 Spend yonks at uni for a degree that’ll leave you in debt but ready for a five-figure salary, or head straight in to an entry level role, but struggle to make more than a basic income.
 The truth (in Australia at least) is a bit more complicated.
 It’s true that a lot of traditionally high-paying jobs (surgeon, barrister etc.) take years of tough university study.
 But if you look at the stats, there are tons of well-paid jobs that don’t require a degree at all.

 In this article, we’ll look at why you can get a high paying job without a degree.
 Hint: it’s got nothing to do with economic boom and bust, and it’ll give you something to take in to your next argument with your well-meaning mum/dad/partner/best friend who thinks a degree is your only shot.
-Then we’ll look at the government and industry statistics that show the highest paying jobs – plus tips on how to get in to each area.
+Then we’ll look at the government and industry statistics that show the highest paying jobs – plus tips on how to get into in demand areas such as marketing, HR, management, and more.

 Why you can get a high paying job without a degree